Ousret/pyTeliumManager/docs/classes.rst

         Create a new instance of TeliumAsk from a bytes sequence previously generated with encode().
         This is no use in a production environment.

+    .. staticmethod:: new_payment(amount, payment_mode='debit', target_currency='USD', checkout_unique_id='1', wait_for_transaction_to_end=True, collect_payment_source_info=True, force_bank_verification=False)

+        :param float amount: Amount requested
+        :param str payment_mode: Specify transaction type. (debit, credit or refund)
+        :param str target_currency: Target currency, must be written in letters.
+(EUR, USD, etc..)
+        :param str checkout_unique_id: Unique checkout identifer.
+        :param bool wait_for_transaction_to_end: Set to True if you need valid transaction status otherwise, set it to False.
+        :param bool collect_payment_source_info: If you want to retrieve specifics data about payment source identification.
+        :param bool force_bank_verification: Set it to True if your business need to enforce payment verification.
+        :return: Ready to use TeliumAsk instance
+        :rtype: TeliumAsk

+        Create new TeliumAsk in order to prepare payment.
+        Most commonly used.

 Transaction results
 -------------------